t3hmun/t3hmun.github.io-old/posts/2016-12-13_Mobile App Usability Design Considerations.md

+> This is a subject of interest because I'm currently writing an Android app for myself.

+## Intro

 I don't enjoy the design of most mobile apps.
 UIs seems to be designed based on aesthetics and not usability.
 Reaching around the screen is often very uncomfortable and cumbersome.

-There are two parts to usability: affordance and comfort.
+I'm looking at usability from two aspects: affordance and comfort.

-The considerations in this article are entirely from my point of view; I'd do some actual research if I was designing for other people.
+This article are entirely from my point of view;
+it is what might work for people similar to me,
+I haven't considered the wider set of possible users.

 ## Reach

-The most annoying feature I encounter everyday is interactive elements that I can't reach.
+The most annoying feature I encounter everyday are interactive elements that I can't physically reach.
-The phone is held and operated by one hand and I cannot reach the entire screen comfortably.
+I normally operate my phone with one hand and my thumb cannot comfortably reach the whole screen.

 Assuming one hand usage with thumb interacting with the screen: